 Financial support for working with a health condition or disability

-Access to Work is a government scheme that can pay for extra support to help you start or stay in work if you have a disability or health condition.
-The support you are offered will be based on your needs, and could include a grant to cover the additional costs of practical support in the workplace.
-This could pay for additional support on top of any reasonable adjustments you’ve agreed with your employer.
+Access to Work is a government grant scheme that can pay for extra support you need to help you start or stay in work if you have a disability or health condition that affects your ability to work.
+The support you are awarded will be based on your needs, and could include a grant to cover the additional costs of practical support in the workplace.
+This could pay for additional support beyond any reasonable adjustments you’ve agreed with your employer such as:

 - support workers including interpreters